Factorial number system: Definition

 (The place value is the factorial of one less than the radix position, which is why the equation begins with 5! for a 6-digit factoradic number.)

 General properties of mixed radix number systems also apply to the factorial number system.
 For instance, one can convert a number into factorial representation producing digits from right to left, by repeatedly dividing the number by the radix (1, 2, 3, ...), taking the remainder as digits, and continuing with the integer quotient, until this quotient becomes 0.

 For example, 46310 can be transformed into a factorial representation by these successive divisions:

 The process terminates when the quotient reaches zero.
 Reading the remainders backward gives 3:4:1:0:1:0!.

-In principle, this system may be extended to represent fractional numbers, though rather than the natural extension of place values (−1)!, (−2)!, etc., which are undefined, the symmetric choice of radix values n = 0, 1, 2, 3, 4, etc. after the point may be used instead.
+In principle, this system may be extended to represent rational numbers, though rather than the natural extension of place values (−1)!, (−2)!, etc., which are undefined, the symmetric choice of radix values n = 0, 1, 2, 3, 4, etc. after the point may be used instead.
 Again, the 0 and 1 places may be omitted as these are always zero.
 The corresponding place values are therefore 1/1, 1/1, 1/2, 1/6, 1/24, ..., 1/n!, etc.